 Getting There, Routes, Map & AccommodationTo get to the trailhead - if you don't go by car - take a bus or taxi from Vişeu de Jos.
 In theory, a more convenient option is to get off at Leordina, at the mouth of the valley of the Ruscova, then hitchhike/catch a bus/minibus heading up the valley.
 But this may depend on luck more than getting off at Vişeu de Jos, which is a bigger village/a little town.

 Without a heavy backpack, you can get to Lake Vinderel in about 4 hours, having started either at Repedea (blue stripe) or Luhei (red stripe).
-Fortunately, a good map (Harta Repedea) of the area can be studied online, on the website of the Maramuresh Mountains Nature Park.
+Fortunately, a good map (Harta Repedea) of the area can be studied online.
 As you can see, there is also a network of unmarked paths but if you are not a local, you are likely to spend more time on them than expected.
 If you pick Luhei for your trailhead, take good care just after the start so as not to walk along the brook past the spot where the trail leaves it to climb up the slope.

 Distance: about 12km (to Farcău)